Enterovirus: Enterovirus A–L

-Non-cytolytic (non-cytopathic) enterovirus
+Persistent non-cytolytic enterovirus

-Enteroviruses is capable of producing acute infections that are rapidly cleared by the adaptive immune response.
-However genome mutations, which enterovirus B serotypes may acquire in the host during the acute phase, may transform these viruses into the non-cytolytic form (also known as non-cytopathic or defective enterovirus).
-This is a mutated quasispecies of enterovirus, which can cause persistent infection in human cardiac tissues especially in some patients with myocarditis or dilated cardiomyopathy.
-In persistent infections viral RNA is present only on very low levels and is not believed to contribute to any ongoing myocardial disease being a fading remnant of a recent acute infection although some scientists think otherwise.
+Enteroviruses are capable of producing acute infections that are rapidly cleared by the adaptive immune response.
+However, genomic mutations which enterovirus B serotypes (such as coxsackievirus B and echovirus) may acquire in the host during the acute phase of the infection can transform these viruses into the non-cytolytic form (also known as non-cytopathic or defective enterovirus), a form which is capable of causing persistent low-level infections in human tissues that can last indefinitely.

+This persistent non-cytolytic enterovirus is a mutated quasispecies, and such non-cytolytic infections have been found in the pancreas in type 1 diabetes, in chronic myocarditis and dilated cardiomyopathy, in valvular heart disease, in the muscles, intestines and brain in myalgic encephalomyelitis, and in Sjögren's syndrome.
+In these persistent infections, enteroviral RNA is present at low levels in the tissues (both as single-stranded viral RNA, and in the more immune resistant doubled-stranded RNA form).
+Some researchers believe this enteroviral RNA is just a remnant of the acute infection, although other scientists believe these persistent intracellular viral RNA infections may have pathological effects, playing a causal role their associated diseases.

 Enterovirus D68

 EV-D68 first was identified in California in 1962.
 Compared with other enteroviruses, it has been rarely reported in the U.S. in the past 40 years.
 Most people who get infected are infants, children, and teens.
 EV-D68 usually causes mild to severe respiratory illness; however, the full spectrum of EV-D68 illness is not well-defined.
 Most start with common cold symptoms of runny nose and cough.
 Some, but not all, may also have fever.
 For more severe cases, difficulty breathing, wheezing or problems catching your breath may occur.
-As of October 4, 2014, there has been one death in New Jersey directly linked to EV-D68, as well as one death in Rhode Island attributed to a combination of EV-D68 and sepsis caused by an infection of staphylococcus aureus.
+As of October 4, 2014, there has been one death in New Jersey directly linked to EV-D68, as well as one death in Rhode Island attributed to a combination of EV-D68 and sepsis caused by an infection of Staphylococcus aureus.

 Enterovirus A71

 Enterovirus A71 (EV-A71) is notable as one of the major causative agents for hand, foot and mouth disease (HFMD), and is sometimes associated with severe central nervous system diseases.
 EV-A71 was first isolated and characterized from cases of neurological disease in California in 1969.
-To date, little is known about the molecular mechanisms of host response to EV-A71 infection, but increases in the level of mRNAs encoding chemokines, proteins involved in protein degradation, complement proteins, and proapoptotis proteins have been implicated.
+To date, little is known about the molecular mechanisms of host response to EV-A71 infection, but increases in the level of mRNAs encoding chemokines, proteins involved in protein degradation, complement proteins, and proapoptotic proteins have been implicated.